Quantum Correlations Can Speed Up All Classical Computation: Discussion

-By contrast, coherent parallelisation provides an advantage on quite literally any problem.
-The proportion of this advantage grows the more parallelisable the problem is.
+The proportion of this advantage grows the more parallelizable the problem is.
 The maximum advantage is achieved for problems that can be efficiently solved using parallel computation using low (logarithmic) depth circuits---\emph{i.e.} problems in the class NC.
-Any such problem can be solved with coherent parallelisation in logarithmic time.
-Hence coherent parallelisation is particularly well-suited for speeding up ubiquitous mathematical tasks such as matrix multiplication and speed up physically important tasks such as \emph{Monte Carlo} simulations, genetic algorithms and many particle-physics simulations.
-Other computations that are particularly well-suited for coherent parallelisation that are worth mentioning due to their real-world applications include machine-learning tasks like hyperparameter grid search and important cryptographic tasks such as proof-of-work in crypto-currencies and blockchain technologies.
+Any such problem can be solved with coherent parallelization in logarithmic time.
+Hence coherent parallelization is particularly well-suited for speeding up ubiquitous mathematical tasks such as matrix multiplication and speed up physically important tasks such as \emph{Monte Carlo} simulations, genetic algorithms and many particle-physics simulations.
+Other computations that are particularly well-suited for coherent parallelization that are worth mentioning due to their real-world applications include machine-learning tasks like hyperparameter grid search and cryptographic tasks such as proof-of-work in crypto-currencies and blockchain technologies.

-On the opposite front, it is important to differentiate coherent parallisation from standard parallel computation.
-First note that standard parallelisation can be (and often is) used to speed up a computation.
-It does not, however, reduce the computational cost (complexity) of a computation.
-Whether one peforms a series of gates sequentially, or in parallel, one must pay the (energetic) costs of said gates.
-Further, the time to perform each gate remains unchanged.

-By contrast coherent parallelisation \emph{does} reduce the time to implement each gate by a factor proportional to the number of gates coherently parallelised.

-In other words, both coherent and traditional parallisation speed up a computation by a factor of $k$ where $k$ is the (minimum) number of gates that can be performed in parallel at each time step due to all these gates being performed simultaneously.
-However, coherent parallelisation further reduces the time to perform each gate by a factor of $k$.
-This translates into a further speed-up, over and above parallel computation, by a factor of $k$.
-This gives coherent parallelisation a time speed-up factor over sequential algorithms of $k^2$.

-A possible objection to the above analysis would be that we have changed the rules of the game to our advantage by changing the gate sets.
-In computational compexity theory and algorithm analysis a standard fixed gate set (usually $\{$AND, NOT$\}$ ) is used across the board when comparing algorithms.
-In discussing quantum computation this has always been a shorthand, however, and not a very accurate one at that.
-While computational cost accounting done using counting up the number of gates is certainly convenient it often hides the true cost of computation.
-In reality, not all gates have the same cost---either energy- or time-wise.
-A more accurate resource accounting is---and has always been---to measure the total energy needed to perform a computation.
-According to this metric, coherent parallelisation performs admirably.